Key takeaways

 Interactions of methocarbamol with other pet meds

-Methocarbamol is a central nervous system depressant that slows down the brain.
+Methocarbamol is a central nervous system depressant that slows brain activity.
 The drug interactions veterinarians are most concerned with involve drugs that also slow down the central nervous system.
-The combination could worsen the sedative effects of both medicines, creating safety concerns and possible health hazards such as respiratory depression.
+The combination could worsen sedation and the related effects of both drugs, creating safety concerns and possible health hazards such as respiratory depression.
 These drugs include:

 - Opioid painkillers, such as tramadol